 We made the pasta, then ravioli stuffed with ricotta and spinach, tortellini stuffed with potato, cheese, and parsley, tortelloni (tiny tortellini) with a ground pork and pancetta stuffing, and tagliatelle.
 Simone, our instructor said that once, a man ordered tortelloni so small that you could fit 10 in one tablespoon.
 He made one so we would believe.

 Everything we made except the tagliatelle, the school prepared for us at lunch.
 Delicious, if I may say.
-The tagliatelle, which Simone implores is the only pasta for Bolognese ragu, we took home in a white paper bag.
+The tagliatelle, which Simone implores is the only pasta for Bolognese Sauce, we took home in a white paper bag.